ardalis/DevIQ-gatsby/src/docs/design-patterns/proxy-pattern.md

 ## Virtual Proxy Pattern

-A virtual proxy can defer the creation and initialization of a real resource until it's actually needed, improving performance by avoiding unnecessary overhead and reducing resource consumption.
+A **virtual proxy** can defer the creation and initialization of a real resource until it's actually needed, improving performance by avoiding unnecessary overhead and reducing resource consumption.
 The proxy handles the creation and management of the real object, allowing the client to focus on its core functionality.

 There are some drawbacks to this pattern.
 Implementing lazy loading and managing the creation of the real object can add complexity to the codebase.
 If not implemented carefully, the overhead of creating and managing proxies can outweigh the benefits.

 When creating the real object is resource-intensive or time-consuming, it may make sense to use a virtual proxy.
-When dealing with resources like large files or database connections that should be allocated only when needed, a virtual proxy would be advisable.
+When dealing with loading heavy resources such as large images, a virtual proxy would be advisable.

 ## Remote Proxy Pattern

-A remote proxy can encapsulate the network communication details and provide a local representation of a remote object, making it transparent to the client.
+A **remote proxy** can encapsulate the network communication details and provide a local representation of a remote object, making it transparent to the client.
 This type of proxy hides the complexities of remote communication, providing a local representation of the remote object.
 By caching results or batching requests, remote proxies can reduce the overhead of network communication.

 While the remote proxy can encapsulate the network communications and be used to help reduce the overhead of network communication, it comes with some drawbacks.
 Remote proxies introduce latency due to network communication, which can impact application performance.
 The reliability of remote proxies depends on network connectivity, making them vulnerable to network failures.